-3.1.1.3 Client
+3.1.2.4 Client

-A Client is a computer system or process that requests a service of another computer system or process (a "server") using some kind of protocol and accepts the server's responses.
+A Client is a computer system or process that requests a service of another computer system or process (a 'server') using some kind of protocol and accepts the server's responses.

-3.1.1.4 Consumer\Application\Layer
+3.1.2.5 Consumer_Application_Layer

-The Consumer Application Layer contains a program or group of programs designed for consumer end users.
+The Consumer Application Layer contains a program or group of programs designed for Consumer.